 Relive your memory

 What you are missing most from abroad?
-You can find the similar activities like hiking, theater even can find the same food which will relive your memory.
+You can find similar activities like hiking, theater even can find the same food which will relive your memory.
 I sometimes make the local Chinese food which will make my family so happy.

 Give time to be resilient